-Under Virginia’s personal injury law, all property owners have a duty of care to anyone who has consent or implied consent to be on their property.
+In Virginia, as in many other states, the attractive nuisance doctrine is a legal principle that addresses the liability of property owners when children are injured on their premises due to certain hazardous conditions.
+Under Virginia’s personal injury law, all property owners have a duty of care to anyone with consent or implied consent to be on their property.
 This means the property owner has a responsibility to make sure the property is reasonably safe for anyone who is lawfully on it.
 These are often referred to as premises liability lawsuits or claims.
 If a person is injured while trespassing on private property, unless the property owner engaged in willful or wanton conduct, then, in most cases, the owner cannot be held liable for those injuries.
 Sometimes different tests apply if the person is a social guest or a business invitee, and those rules are not the focus of this article.
-However, when it comes to children who are trespassing, Virginia law adheres to the “attractive nuisance doctrine.”
+However, when it comes to injured children who were trespassing, Virginia law adheres to the “attractive nuisance doctrine.”

 RELATED CONTENT